progit/progit/de/02-git-basics/01-chapter2.markdown

 ### Fetching and Pulling from Your Remotes ###

-### Aus externen Repositories herunterladen und herunterladen inkl. zusammenführen ###
+### Aus externen Repositorys herunterladen und herunterladen inkl. zusammenführen ###

 As you just saw, to get data from your remote projects, you can run:

-Wie du gerade gesehen hast, kannst du Daten aus externen Repositories herunterladen, indem du den Befehl verwendest:
+Wie du gerade gesehen hast, kannst du Daten aus externen Repositorys herunterladen, indem du den Befehl verwendest:

 	$ git fetch [remote-name]